algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - An indicator to identify which operation is required, 3-bit
 - The first source register, 5-bit
 - The second source register, 5-bit
-- A second indicator to encode additional information about the operation, 7 bits
+- A second indicator to encode additional information about the operation, 7-bits

 The indicators are not necessarily used in every instruction, in this case, they are filled with 0.